-Access to the Joetsu-Myoko region from the major cities is straightforward.
+Access to the Joetsu-Myoko region from Tokyo and other major Japanese cities is straightforward.

 From Narita Airport